harshagurnani/harshagurnani.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
+Teaching is one of my favorite parts of the academic profession, and a service I hope to be able to continue.
+Watching that spark of understanding in others is a joy.
+But as educators, we also have a big responsibility towards students, towards ensuring equitable outcomes, opportunities and practices, and ensuring that students of all backgrounds can thrive.
+I will soon put up a list of resources on inclusive and student-centred pedagogy that I have found to be useful.

 ## Courses and workshops
 1. [2021]	Teaching Assistant (TA) for *BIOL0029: Computational Biology*, UCL [(link)](https://moodle.ucl.ac.uk/course/info.php?id=623)